2025 - Fall

 This course will examine all fundamental aspects of development, pre-production, production, and distribution of producing a short film.
 Students will practice the step-by-step processes of physical production such as script breakdown, scheduling, budgeting, location scouting, crew hiring, working with cast and crew, etc. Using weekly lectures, homework assignments, course readings and class workshops to reinforce each class topic, students will put together a final production binder for a short film

-RTF 369 ADVANCED SCREENWRITING: FEATURE FILM • KAT CRAFT, STUART KELBAN
+RTF 369 ADVANCED SCREENWRITING: FEATURE FILM • KATHERINE CRAFT

 Flag/s: Writing